apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_3_resolution.md

     - (1B):  Otherwise, if the identifier is the first part of a two-part name like `a.b`, the name is treated as `dataverse.dataset`.
         If the identifier stands alone as a one-part name, it is treated as the name of a dataset in the default dataverse.
-        If the designated dataset exists then the identifier is resolved to that dataset, otherwise if a synonym with given name exists then the identifier is resolved to the target dataset of that synonym (potentially recursively if this synonym points to another synonym).
-An error will result if the designated dataset or a synonym with this name does not exist.
+        If the designated dataset exists then the identifier is resolved to that dataset, othwerise if a view with given name exists then the identifier is resolved to that view, otherwise if a synonym with given name exists then the identifier is resolved to the target dataset or the target view of that synonym (potentially recursively if this synonym points to another synonym).
+An error will result if the designated dataset, view, or a synonym with this name does not exist.

-        Datasets take precedence over synonyms, so if both a dataset and a synonym have the same name then the resolution is to the dataset.
+        Datasets and views take precedence over synonyms, so if both a dataset (or a view) and a synonym have the same name then the resolution is to the dataset.
+Note that there cannot be a dataset and a view with the same name.

 2.  _Elsewhere in a query block_: In clauses other than `FROM`, a name typically identifies a field of some object.
     For example, if the expression `a.b` is in a `SELECT` or `WHERE` clause, it's likely that `a` represents an object and `b` represents a field in that object.